Abdeslam Ouaddou: Former PSL Star Blasts Orlando Pirates Coach After Title Dream Hangs by a Thread

 Former Kaizer Chiefs midfielder Junior Khanye was quick to criticise head coach Abdeslam Ouaddou, questioning his tactical approach for the crucial fixture.

-Speaking on iDiski TV, the outspoken pundit expressed surprise at the decision to include Simphiwe Selepe in the starting lineup for such a high-pressure game.
+Speaking on iDiski TV, Khanye, who is known to be an outspoken pundit, expressed surprise at the decision to include Simphiwe Selepe in the starting lineup for such a high-pressure game in which they need to win.

 “I went into the match looking at the starting eleven, and I was shocked that Ouaddou started Simphiwe Selepe in a game of this magnitude,” Khanye said.